-We first focus on $7<z<8$.
+We first focused on $7<z<8$.
 Due to the constant ionising contribution with model {\em i)}, the \nion\ curve follows the LF and rapidly flattens, effectively undershooting the required budget. {\em ii)} provides a higher contribution of the faintest emitters and reaches the median budget of \citet{mason_model-independent_2019}.
 Model {\em iii)} strongly differs from the others, predicting a very steep increase of \nion, effectively overshooting the budget, due to the postulated absence of \oiii\ emission in galaxies fainter than $\muv > -14$.
-Such a scenario requires a drastic decrease of \fesc\ or a sharp decrease of the faint galaxies number density to lower the \nion\ budget.
+Such a scenario requires a drastic decrease of \fesc\ or a sharp decrease of the faint galaxies' number densities to lower the \nion\ budget.

-For an integration limit of $L_{\ha}\sim10^{36}$ \ergs, which corresponds to an SFR(\ha) $\sim 10^{-5}$ \msunyr, i) undershoots the median budget estimation of \cite{mason_model-independent_2019} by $\sim 0.25$ dex, meaning that a full contribution from galaxies require a factor $\sim 1.8$ more ionising photon production rate.
-The budget can be reached by involving higher \fesc, but could also indicate contributions of AGNs.
-Models {\em ii)} and {\em iv)}, with an evolving R3, naturally predict more ionizing photons from faint galaxies.
-Finally, model {\em iv)}, which uses LAP1 \citep{vanzella_extremely_2023} to constrain R3 of the faintest objects, slightly overshoots the photon budget of \cite{bouwens_reionization_2015} but is well within the estimations of \cite{mason_model-independent_2019}.
-These results provide evidence for model {\em iv)}, supporting a scenario where galaxies are the dominant drivers of reionisation, with only a minor role for alternative ionising sources.
-While the current number of detection of objects similar to LAP1 are very limited, this could simply be explained by observational biases, as such galaxies require peculiar conditions to be detected.
-In that scenario, the metallicity floor observed at $\oh\sim7.0$ would be lower than currently observed \citep[e.g.][]{sanders_aurora_2025, nakajima_empress_2022}
+For an integration limit of $L_{\ha}\sim10^{36}$ \ergs, which corresponds to SFR(\ha) $\sim 10^{-5}$ \msunyr, i) undershoots the median budget estimation of \cite{mason_model-independent_2019} by $\sim 0.25$ dex, meaning that a full contribution from galaxies requires a photon-production rate that is a factor of $\sim 1.8$ more ionising.
+The budget can be reached by involving higher \fesc, but it could also indicate contributions of AGNs.
+Models {\em ii)} and {\em iv)}, with an evolving R3, naturally predict more ionising photons from faint galaxies.
+Finally, model {\em iv)}, which uses LAP1 \citep{vanzella_extremely_2023} to constrain the R3 of the faintest objects, slightly overshoots the photon budget of \cite{bouwens_reionization_2015}, but it is well within the estimations of \cite{mason_model-independent_2019}.
+These results provide evidence that model {\em iv) \emph{works}}, supporting a scenario where galaxies are the dominant drivers of re-ionisation, with only a minor role for alternative ionising sources.
+While the current number of detections of objects similar to LAP1 are very limited, this could simply be explained by observational biases as such galaxies require peculiar conditions to be detected.
+In that scenario, the metallicity floor observed at $\oh\sim7.0$ would be lower than that currently observed \citep[e.g.][]{sanders_aurora_2025, nakajima_empress_2022}.